 Sometimes the background really is the focal point of the needlepoint as it was in this vintage canvas from Beau Geste I made several years ago.
 But how do you make it really special?
 This technique is adapted from a knitting technique from Philosopher’s Wool in Canada.

 Being by picking out the color you want to use, dark blue in this case.
 Find six different threads in this color.
 You can pick more than six but group them into six piles.
 At least one should be an overdye.

-Make a list of them and number them. find your self a die.
+Make a list of them and number them.
+Find your self a die.

-Star the background and roll the die.
+Start the background and roll the die.
 The number that comes up is the number of the thread you use.
 If you’ve made piles of thread, roll the die again and this is the thread within that pile.